 How does LSAC ensure that the test is fair?

 Every LSAT question is subjected to rigorous external expert review and field testing to ensure it is free from any form of bias and fair to every group of test takers; any question that shows any racial, ethnic, or gender bias in field testing is rejected and never used in actual scored testing.
 Additionally, LSAC believes standardized assessments should be only one important component in a holistic admission process.
-Properly used, the LSAT can be a tool for enhancing diversity, providing opportunity for students from minoritized groups, as well as those from different social and economic backgrounds.
-The LSAT provides a way for every student to demonstrate their skills, regardless of what undergraduate institution they attended or other forms of privilege.
+Properly used as part of well-developed holistic review admission practices, law schools can effectively consider many distinct applicant qualities and life experiences when advancing their mission-related DEI goals.
+In this context, the LSAT provides a way for every student to demonstrate their skills, regardless of what undergraduate institution they attended or other forms of privilege they may have experienced.